Robert Herjavec: Relationships

-Herjavec married Dr. Diane Plese (optometrist) in 1990.
+Herjavec married Dr. Diane Plese, an optometrist, in 1990.
 They separated in July 2014 and divorced in early 2016.
 He had suicidal ideation after his marriage fell apart.
-He and his ex-wife have two daughters, Caprice and Skye, and a son named Brendan.
+He and his ex-wife have two daughters, Caprice and Skye, and a son, Brendan.
 In June 2019, a judge ruled that Herjavec must pay his ex-wife additional sums that would bring the total she received from the marriage to $25 million.

-In September 2015, Herjavec confirmed his relationship with his former Dancing with the Stars partner Kym Johnson.
+In September 2015, Herjavec confirmed his relationship with his former Australian Dancing with the Stars partner Kym Johnson.
 On February 27, 2016, the two became engaged.
 On July 31, 2016, they were married in Los Angeles, California.

-In December 2017, Robert and Kym announced that they were expecting twins.
+In December 2017, Herjavec and Kym announced that they were expecting twins.
 The twins, a boy and a girl, were born on April 23, 2018, named Hudson Robert Herjavec and Haven Mae Herjavec.

 In 2017, Herjavec's ex-girlfriend, Danielle Vasinova, whom he dated from 2013 to 2015, sued him for rape after he sued her for attempting to extort him over false claims of sexual assault.
 Both suits were dismissed in mid-2018.
-The allegations against Robert were withdrawn without financial settlement, and Vasinova apologized to Robert and his family.
+The allegations against Herjavec were withdrawn without financial settlement, and Vasinova apologized to Herjavec and his family.